grid5000/reference-repository/generators/README.md

 ### Notes about the kadeplog5k generator

-* It generated both the configuration of the kadeploy and kadeploy-dev servers.
+* It generates both the configuration of the kadeploy and kadeploy-dev servers.
 * It generates the <site_uid>/clusters.conf and the <site_uid>/<cluster_uid>-clusters.conf files for each sites.
 * The template of the <site_uid>/<cluster_uid>-clusters.conf files is located in reference-repo/generators/puppet/templates/kadeployg5k.conf.erb.
   It includes default parameters.